-Fletcher Allen Health Care serves 160,000 people who dwell in Vermont's Chittenden and Grand Isle counties.
+The University Of Vermont Medical Center serves 160,000 people who live in Vermont's Chittenden and Grand Isle counties.

-Fletcher Allen Health Care receives some 60,000 emergency visits each year, and its hospitals handle more than 50,000 inpatient and outpatient visits per year, as well as 2,000 births.
+The health system receives some 60,000 emergency visits each year, and its hospitals handle more than 50,000 inpatient and outpatient visits per year, as well as 2,000 births.

 In order to provide a cohesive health network in the region, the health system is working to create an integrated care network in its service territory.
 It is also working to build out its IT and data management capabilities

 The hospital system was created through the 1995 merger of the Fanny Allen Hospital (which opened in 1894), the Medical Center Hospital of Vermont (or Mary Fletcher Hospital, founded in 1876), and the University Health Center (formed in 1971).
 The hospitals are now known as Fanny Allen Campus, Medical Center Campus, and UHC Campus.

 Fletcher Allen Health Care completed the implementation of an electronic health records (EHR) system that connects patient records at all of its facilities in 2010.